-A San Pedro brakeman named C. M. Miller fell between the cars of his train yesterday afternoon, near Black Rock, near Milford, and was instantly killed.
-His remains were picked up and near Milford, and was linked up and His remains were picked up and brought to Black Rock, where he lived, The deceased came from Parsons, Kan., at the time of the opening of the road, and had been with it ever since.
+A San Pedro brakeman named C. Miller fell between the cars of his train yesterday afternoon, near Black Rock, near Milford, and was instantly killed.
+His remains were picked up and brought to Black Rock, where he lived, The deceased came from Parsons, Kan., at the time of the opening of the road, and had been with it ever since.